 Want to get your students excited about a career in science?
 These totally awesome and surprising science careers will have your students reaching for the stars.
 Students may not know that their everyday interests in weather, food, animals, or makeup can transition to cool science careers.
+Even find the latest salary ranges for each career from the U.S. Bureau of Labor Statistics.
 Plus, find writing prompts to get your class thinking about a career in science.

 Share these surprising careers with your students to show them how their passions can be combined with science to create a career they’ll love.

 What are some science careers students should know about?